spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation.md

 # Next Steps

 Your Edge host is now registered with Palette and is part of a host cluster.
-You can repeat the steps from [Prepare Edge Host for Installation](/clusters/edge/site-deployment/stage) to [Perform Site Install](/clusters/edge/site-deployment/site-installation) on any additional Edge host you want to add to the host cluster.
+You can repeat the steps from [Prepare Edge Host for Installation](/clusters/edge/site-deployment/stage) and [Perform Site Install](/clusters/edge/site-deployment/site-installation) for any additional Edge host you want to add to the host cluster.
 The next step is for you to become more familiar with Day-2 responsibilities.
-Check out the [Manage Clusters](/clusters/cluster-management) to learn more about Day-2 responsibilities.
+Check out the [Manage Clusters](/clusters/cluster-management) guide to learn more about Day-2 responsibilities.